SEKOIA-IO/documentation/docs/integrations/cisco_asa.md

 ## II.
 Transport to the concentrator

 ### Prerequisites
-The following prerequisite are needed in order to setup efficient log concentration:
+The following prerequisites are needed in order to setup efficient log concentration:

-- Have administrator priviledges on the Fortigate
+- Have administrator privileges on the Fortigate
 - Traffic towards the Rsyslog must be open on `UDP 514`

 ### Configure the CISCO ASA